Skallwar/skallwar.tk/content/posts/unkillable_process/index.md

         print('')
 {{</highlight>}}

-So there is 2 use case:
+So there is are 2 use cases:
 - Keep it running in the shell and you can use ``CTRL+C`` to stop it (SIGINT can still be blocked)
 - Run it in the background and use the unique ticket in order to stop it

 After all of this we should be good, we can protect ourself and our targeted pids.
-Let's see what it's look like in htop, just to make sure.
+Let's see what it looks like in htop, just to make sure.

 {{<figure src="images/blocksig_py_sudo_pid_problem.png">}}
 {{<figure src="images/here_we_go_again.png">}}

 At this stage I was quite frustrated.
-Yes you could make it work by login as root and not using ``sudo`` but that's not convinient at all.
+Yes you could make it work by logging as root and not using ``sudo`` but that's not convenient at all.
 Fortunately I found a [post on stack overflow](https://stackoverflow.com/questions/47284045/switch-user-without-creating-an-intermediate-process) about forcing sudo not to fork, suggesting me to use ``exec`` before ``sudo``.
 And for once, "it works on my machine"™ out of the box, nice.

-So here the final result:
+So here is the final result:
 {{<highlight c>}}
 #include <uapi/linux/ptrace.h>
 #include <linux/sched.h>